 How Lynparza works

 During the normal aging process, cells accumulate damage in their genetic material (DNA) and eventually die.
-Tumor cells, however, evade cellular death and are able to trigger cell proliferation by using a multiway mechanism to repair the damaged DNA.
-PARPs are enzymes that aid the DNA repair mechanism.
+Tumor cells, however, evade death and are able to trigger cell proliferation by using a multiway mechanism to repair the damaged DNA.
+Enzymes called poly ADP-ribose polymerases (PARP) aid the DNA repair mechanism.

-Cancer cells that have a mutation in the BRCA gene are deficient in some elements of the DNA repair mechanism and are especially reliant on PARP to remain alive.
+Cancer cells with a mutation in the BRCA gene are deficient in some elements of the DNA repair mechanism and rely on PARP to stay alive.

-Lynparza inhibits or prevents the action of the PARP enzymes, which, in combination with the deficiencies in the DNA repair mechanism of BRCA-mutated cells, triggers tumor cell death caused by the excessive accumulation of damage to DNA.
+Lynparza prevents the action of the PARP enzymes, which — combined with the deficiencies in the DNA repair mechanism of BRCA-mutated cells — kills tumor cells caused by excessive accumulation of damage to DNA.

 Lynparza in clinical trials